-In transgender athletes who are eligible for competition based on the rules of their respective sport, the process that will have taken place prior to their transition may vary considerably depending on the medical community and the law in the respective country.
+In transgender athletes who are eligible for competition based on the rules of their respective sport, the process that will have taken place relating to gender affirming medical care may vary considerably depending on the medical community and the law in the respective country.

-3) Relevant Medical Information
+c.
+Relevant Medical Information

-Transgender athletes may be granted a TUE only once their eligibility and gender has been established with their sport federation.
+Transgender athletes may be granted a TUE only once their eligibility has been established with their sport federation.
 The respective criteria and characteristics of eligibility defined by their sport need to be documented in the TUE application.

 A TUE application needs to include a report by a health professional providing care for transgender persons and detail the medical history including any previous partially or fully reversible physical treatment.
-This report should be complemented by an endocrinologist's report on initialization of hormone therapy and a surgical report where applicable.
+This report should be complemented by a report from a medical provider (often an endocrinologist) on initiation of hormone therapy and a surgical report, where applicable.
 Prior to treatment, a full general medical assessment needs to be completed to assess the individual risk associated with the different therapeutic options.

-3. Medical Best Practice Treatment
+3. Treatment

-Hormone therapy will be essential for the anatomical and psychological transition process in most transgender athletes.
+Hormone therapy will be an essential intervention for most transgender athletes who seek medical treatment.

-1) Name of prohibited substances
+a.
+Name of prohibited substances

-The cross-sex hormone (=gender affirming hormone) administered to transgender male athletes is testosterone which is prohibited.
-Testosterone, various testosterone esters including long-acting or oral testosterone undecanoate, testosterone cypionate, enanthate, or mixed testosterone esters might be used depending on the medical indication as well as local and individual logistics.
+The gender-affirming hormone administered to transgender male athletes is testosterone which is prohibited.
+Testosterone, various testosterone esters, including long-acting or oral testosterone undecanoate, testosterone cypionate, testosterone enanthate, or mixed testosterone esters might be used depending on the medical indication as well as local and individual logistics.
+Note: Dihydrotestosterone and compounded testosterone are not accepted treatments.

-The cross-sex hormone (=gender affirming hormone) administered to transgender female athletes is estrogen which is not prohibited.
-The prohibited substance administered to transgender female athletes for therapeutic purposes is the antiandrogen and diuretic spironolactone.
-Spironolactone binds to the androgen receptor and competes with dihydrotestosterone (DHT), the active metabolite of testosterone, blocking its action.
+The gender-affirming hormone administered to transgender female athletes is estrogen, which is not prohibited.
+The only prohibited substance administered to transgender female athletes for therapeutic purposes is the antiandrogen and diuretic spironolactone.
+Spironolactone binds to the androgen receptor and competes with DHT, the active metabolite of testosterone, blocking its action.
 Although the mechanism is unknown, spironolactone may also reduce overall testosterone levels.
 Spironolactone allows reduction in the estrogen doses required to optimize the hormone regime.